yshshrm/Data-Structures-And-Algorithms-Hacktoberfest18/README.md

 ### How to make PR
 1. Fork Repo on Web Page.
 2. Make your changes on your forked repo.
-3. Make Pull Request to master.
+3. Make Pull Request to master and enjoy.

 Hack on!